modernserf/huevos-rancheros/README.md

     + the browser was originally a hyperlinked document viewer
     + now its often used a hyperlinked document viewer viewer
     + this is OK
-    + an article is not a calendar is not a presentation is not a tweet is not a github profile, but they are all documents
-    + the "document" is a pattern; there is not one correct way to make a document
 - evolution
     + the web is evolving from a collection of linked documents to a platform for applications that run on a huge range of computers
     + this is necessarily going to be a very bumpy, hacky experience